-There is no way to truly describe celebrating Christmas in Uganda, Cam thought.
-They call it Sekukkulu.
-Even though much of the celebration lies in the weeks and weeks of preparations, just like it does in the states, it came to its culmination today.
+There is no way to truly describe celebrating Christmas, or Sekukkulu as they call it in Uganda, Cam thought.
+Even though much of the celebration lies in the weeks and weeks of preparations, it came to its culmination today.
 The village and its people, especially the women, were decked out in their finest.
 Delicious foods had been prepared including chickens roasted with bananas.
-The Heal the World Foundation clinics and hospitals all across Africa and South America had generated millions of Christmas gifts for children and adults alike, and today they had reveled in the giving of those gifts here in this village and to the surrounding villagers who had come to partake in the huge celebration.
+The Heal the World Foundation clinics and hospitals all across Africa and South America had generated millions of Christmas gifts for children and adults alike, and today they had reveled in the giving of those gifts here in this village and to the surrounding villagers who had come to visit and to partake in the huge celebration.
 It helped that the celebration also included the opening of the new, fully-staffed clinic.
 This small village was about to be a town.
 Cam had made friends with a few trusted villagers.
 They call him "the ghost," for they said he could disappear and reappear whenever it suited him.
 They didn't speak of him.
 They kept his confidences for they loved Dr. Kino and understood him to be her secret protector, and they kept him housed and fed, especially during monsoons and on holidays.
 Today, he had been fed graciously and while he digested, he was enjoying watching the doctors and nurses and villagers and swarms of children playing baseball together using plastic bats and balls.
 The day was sunny and warm, in the eighties, and love and goodwill abounded.
-Jeffy had been coaxed into playing ball and she had just stepped up to the plate, made of a piece of cardboard, her bat held high and a fierce look on her face.
+Jeffy had been coaxed into playing ball and she had just stepped up to the plate, made of a piece of cardboard, to bat.
 "You're doing it all wrong," she called out.
 "You gotta go through the routine.
 You see, first, you have to get the sweat off your hands."
 She scooped up a handful of dirt and rubbed her hands together and let the dirt fall.
 "Next you have to knock the dirt off your shoes."
 Using the bat, she tapped each foot.
 "Then, you have to dig in at the plate."
-She moved each foot side to side until she felt set.
+She moved each foot side until she felt set.
 Cam's eyes left the entertainment briefly to check the position of her bodyguards and to scan the giant crowd for anyone looking out of sorts or out of place.
-Satisfied that there was no imminent danger he let his eyes go back to roam over the present batter.
+Satisfied that there was no imminent danger he let his eyes roam over the present batter.
 Her khaki pants hugged her backside.
 She'd removed her over-shirt and wore only a white tank top which allowed everyone to see her amazing muscular definition.
 Her shoulders, biceps and triceps although small, were strong and defined.
 Her thick, dark hair was back in her usual braid which came to the middle of her back.
 The heat and humidity made the tiny stray hairs curl around her face which accentuated her large brown eyes and long dark lashes.
 With her tan skin and her sweet smile, Cam thought she looked like some Polynesian princess.
 A very sexy Polynesian princess.
-"Then you gotta spit,"she continued with her tutorial.
+"Then you gotta spit," she continued with her tutorial.